Childhood Rhabdomyosarcoma Treatment (PDQ®)

 - Where in the body the tumor started.

-- The size of the tumor at the time of diagnosis.
+- The width of the tumor when the cancer was diagnosed.

 - Whether the tumor has been completely removed by surgery.